STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 \subsubsection{Spatial dataset structure}

-Consider a spatial relation triplet \textit{<subject, predicate, object>}.
+Consider a spatial relation triplet \textit{$<$subject, predicate, object$>$}.
 For each predicate (relation) in the STUPD dataset, \textit{subject} and \textit{object} are represented by a collection of 3D objects.
 These 3D object templates (also referred to as prefabs) were selected from the ShapeNet dataset~\cite{chang2015shapenet}, which contains high-quality annotated 3D templates of real-life objects.
-The detailed curation process of the prefabs used is explained in the appendix.
+The detailed curation process of the prefabs used is explained in Appendix \ref{overview of 3d prefabs used}.

 We group all object categories into 8 supercategories based on size and physical properties to simplify the types of interactions between different objects.
 These 8 supercategories are \textit{small objects }(everyday objects that are small enough to be easily maneuvered), \textit{furniture, vehicles, person, large-scale grounded objects }(large heavy objects that are usually grounded, e.g. buildings)\textit{, containers, track }(roads and paths), and \textit{tunnels}.
 The idea behind supercategories is that categories within a supercategory have similar behavior of physical interaction.
 Overall, we curated 183 prefab instances varying across 45 object categories and 8 supercategories.
-An overview of the 3D prefabs used, along with other design choices are presented in the appendix.
+An overview of the 3D prefabs used, along with other design choices are presented in Appendix \ref{overview of 3d prefabs used}.

-It should be noted that in the STUPD dataset, the representation of relation triplets \textit{<subject, predicate, object>} has a slightly different meaning than in previous works.
-Certain predicate relations in our vocabulary such as <\textit{(moving) up}> and \textit{<(scattered) all over (the scene)>} describe the relation between the predicate and the subject category (and not any object category).
-Hence, the \textit{<object>} is empty for certain spatial relation categories.
-Note that subjects as well as objects can refer to multiple instances of the same category of prefabs.
+It should be noted that in STUPD, the representation of relation triplets \textit{(subject, predicate, object)} has a slightly different meaning than previous works.
+Certain predicate relations in our vocabulary such as \textit{(moving) up} and \textit{(scattered) all over (the scene)} describe the relation between the predicate and the subject category (and not any object category).
+Hence, the \textit{(object)} is empty for certain spatial relation categories.
+Note that the subject and/or the object can refer to multiple instances of the same physical object.